CTXz/TinyWS2812/readme.md

 Support for more platforms (ex.
 ESP and ARM) is planned in the future.

 Perhaps you may be wondering what the difference it makes to build for the barebone AVR target and the Arduino AVR target.
 While both targets can be effectively used for any AVR MCU based device, the barebone AVR target limits itself to the code provided by the AVR C libraries.
 The Arduino AVR target makes use of the code provided by the Arduino framework.
-The only difference relevant to the driver user here is that the Arduino framework target will include the Arduino framework (which may not be desired or possible in some circumstances) and the differences in the driver configuration struct (ws2812_cfg, more on that later), which is platform specific and is used to configure various driver parameters (data output pin, reset time, color order etc.).
+The only difference relevant to the library user here is that the Arduino framework target will include the Arduino framework (which may not be desired or possible in some circumstances) and the differences in the library configuration struct (ws2812_cfg, more on that later), which is platform specific and is used to configure various library parameters (data output pin, reset time, color order etc.).

 ## Learning by example: Blinking one or more WS2812 devices

 In the following section we will working our way through the examples/arduino_avr/blink_array.c example.
-We assume our target platform to be ARDUINO_AVR, however most of the driver specific code is the same across all platforms.
+We assume our target platform to be ARDUINO_AVR, however most of the library specific code is the same across all platforms.
 Platform specific differences will be indicated.